SuperOffice/devnet-crmscript-chatbot/dialogflow bot/README.md

 String client_secret = 'x';
 ```

 The tokens are stored in the BinaryObject table.
-To insert your token, enter your refresh token into InsertTokens.crm:
+To insert your token, enter your refresh token into InsertTokens.crm and execute the script:

 ```
 String access_token = "X";
 String refresh_token ="X";
 ```
-- [x] Enter your DialogFlow specific data into SuperOffice
+- [x] Enter your Dialogflow specific data into SuperOffice
 ---
 ### Extras: